-- The benefits of the proposal outweigh the need to safeguard the designated site, or important habitat, species or geological feature. - Damage is minimised and measures can be put in place to mitigate remaining impacts. - Where damage cannot be avoided or fully mitigated, appropriate compensation is secured.
+- The strategic need for the proposal outweighs the need to safeguard the importance of the designated site, or important habitat, species or geological feature and no alternative site is available which will meet the need. - Damage is minimised and measures can be put in place to mitigate remaining impacts. - Where damage cannot be avoided or fully mitigated, appropriate compensation is secured.

-Development proposals which are likely to affect any designated site or important habitat, species or geological feature must be supported by adequate information to ensure that the likely impact of the proposal can be fully assessed.
+Development proposals which may affect any designated site or important habitat, species or geological feature must be supported by adequate information to ensure that the likely impact of the proposal can be fully assessed.

-The integrity of wildlife corridors and 'stepping stones' connecting them will be protected from development which would harm their function.
+The integrity of wildlife corridors and 'stepping stones' will be protected from development which would harm their function.